mrbentarikau/pagst/README.md

 ## Various
 What's there to say.
-caubert forked it and changed the license type.
-Real code is in Jonas747's git > [GitHub](https://github.com/jonas747/yagpdb) - I still call it master.
+Before license change and branching out caubert forked it and original code is in Jonas747's git > [GitHub](https://github.com/jonas747/yagpdb) - I still call it master.

 Go away now : )